 What was your criteria in finding your business partner, or what you call the surrogate mother to create your scarves?

 I asked for signs.
-And I had to say that I had very promising signs for this particular factory.
+And I have to say that I had very promising signs for this particular factory.

 Did you have an inkling that this was the most probable one?

 Yes, it was quite good.
 The first sample they made was really, really good.
 The problem was, because it was the beginning stages of sampling, I didn’t know what the standard was.
 So of course, their scarves are really nice.
-But it wasn’t until I see the other scarves that I realized they’re actually really good.
+But it wasn’t until I see the other scarves that I realised they’re actually really good.

 So it helped that you actually did sampling with various factories.

 Yeah.
 But of course, in the beginning, we have the samples, but I was still dubious, because, maybe every factory makes nice scarves.
 But it turns out, their’s is really quite nice.
 So as I go through all the sampling and factories, I learnt what makes the scarf better or worse.